 5 steps we can take for a better Kenya

-At the moment, Kenya is in Intensive Care Unit (ICU).
+At the moment, Kenya is in Intensive Care Unit (ICU) and all that we demand is for a better Kenya.
 There is a cocktail of diseases ailing our motherland.
 Chief among them is corruption or wanton misuse of public resources.

 I have thought of five (5) key steps that can sanitize our country and liberate us from bondage.